Umesh-Manna/Health_care-website/.md_notes/questions.md

 - What are the best naming practices of class and id?
 		1. Using naming conventions like **BEM** and **SCSS**.
 		2. Use **--body** for paragraphs
-		3. Also use simple **search** function in VScode to quickly find the tags.
+		3. Also use simple **search** function in VScode to quickly find the tag

 - What is **global stylesheet**?